DeanDodds/milestoneproject4/README.md

 ## Data Model

+I have modeled my database on a relation-relational database system.
+I have used the POSTGRES.
+I have used the following mapping

 ![Data model](/designdocumentation/databasedisign/northyeastbrewingredatabase.png)

 ## Logo Design

 I have designed to versions of the North Yeast Brewing logo a white version for contrast over dark backgrounds and a black version for contrast over light backgrounds.